 - (ii) Water Velocity - This factor is important both for allowing production of food organisms and for optimization of energy expenditures by fish.
 For example, fish will seek areas in which they do not have to needlessly expend energy.
 Low to moderate stream gradients and water velocities generally are considered productive juvenile rearing habitat (Canada Fisheries and Oceans 1980).
-Peak flow events that affect mainstem rearing areas may cause a downstream displacement of juvenile chinook (ADF&G 1984b). - (iii) Water Depth Small fish appear to utilize shallower areas with greater frequency.
+Peak flow events that affect mainstem rearing areas may cause a downstream displacement of juvenile chinook (Schmidt et al. 1984). - (iii) Water Depth Small fish appear to utilize shallower areas with greater frequency.
 Unless too shallow to allow free movement, depth does not usually cause mortality in the Susitna River.
+Juvenile fish utilize water depth for cover in some situations.